tedunderwood/hathimetadata/fiction/readme.md

 **imprint** Place, publisher, and date are separated by (|) pipe characters.
 The date listed here may not always be the date provided in

 **inferreddate** This is my best guess about date of publication.
 It is based mainly on the three columns **datetype, startdate,** and **enddate,** which are drawn from [character positions 06-14 of MARC field 008.](https://www.loc.gov/marc/bibliographic/bd008a.html)

+Note that **inferreddate** will be reported as **zero** in cases where the algorithm couldn't reliably discern a true date.
+This is not an ideal way to handle missing data, but this is work in progress.

 **place** This is a code, drawn from the MARC metadata, reflecting place of publication; to interpret it see the [MARC Code List for Countries.](https://www.loc.gov/marc/countries/)